 Mining by its nature is associated with high-risk work that must be carefully understood and managed.
-On a daily basis, our workforce engages in activities such as drilling and blasting rock, operating heavy machinery, using chemicals, working with high voltage electricity, working at heights, working with high temperature materials as well as other complex tasks.
-At Freeport-McMoRan, our highest priority is the health, safety and well-being of our employees, contractors, suppliers and the communities where we operate.
-We understand that the safety of our people is critical to our operational success and efficiency and ultimately to our ability to deliver long-term value to our stakeholders.
-At the corporate level, we maintain subject matter experts (SMEs) who train, develop and support site teams, routinely conduct site visits and manage a group of site-based SMEs.
-Collectively, they are responsible for building technical expertise, ensuring consistency in our environmental programs, and sharing best practices.
+On a daily basis, our workforce engages in activities such as drilling and blasting rock, operating heavy machinery, using chemicals, working with high-voltage electricity, working at heights, working with high-temperature materials as well as other complex tasks.
+Our highest priority is the health, safety and well-being of our employees, contractors, suppliers and the communities where we operate.
+We understand the safety of our workforce is critical to our operational success and efficiency and ultimately to our ability to deliver long-term value to our stakeholders.

-At the foundation of our sustainability approach – and one of our core values – is safety.
+Safety is the foundation of our sustainability approach and is one of our core values.
 Our objective is to achieve zero workplace fatalities and to decrease injuries and occupational illnesses.
-We are committed to providing a safe and healthy workplace and providing the training, tools and resources needed so our workforce can identify risks and consistently apply effective controls.
-We share information about potential fatal events, near misses and best practices throughout the company and engage with industry peers to continuously improve our health and safety performance.
+We are committed to creating a safe and healthy workplace and providing the training, tools and resources needed so our workforce can identify risks and consistently apply effective controls.
+We share information and key learnings about potentially fatal events, near misses and best practices throughout the company and engage with industry peers to continuously improve our health and safety performance.

 Policies & Programs